Traditional Tales for young & old

 The fox had grasped the delicious cheese.

-And the crow, still high up in trees
+And the crow, still high up in the tree

 See you next time".

-But he realized that he himself was to blame,
+But he realised that he himself was to blame,

 if only he had not been so terribly vain.

 And the crow hung his head in shame,

 but he would never forget the fox's name.

 For cunning and clever tricks are the special art